NicoHood/Hoodloader/Readme.md

 Arduino Hoodloader BETA
 ==================

+**There might be some problems with uploading on some computers or other errors.
+Try v1.5 instead!***

 This is the source page of the Hoodloader.
 The Hoodloader is a fully compatible replacement of the normal 16u2 usbserial Bootloader.
 It can still work the same but has more functions.